inmanta/inmanta-core/docs/source/quickstart.rst

 SELinux
 -------

-In a default Fedora, SELinux and possibly the firewall are configured.
+In a default Fedora, SELinux and possibly the firewall are configured and activated.
 This may cause problems because managing these services is not covered here.
 We recommend that you either set SELinux to permissive mode and disable the firewall with: